 Tre Mercati Square Deck Mounted 2 Way Diverter

 Bring a touch of majestic grandeur to your bathroom by fitting the latest 2-way diverter from Tre Mercati.
 Its block-like body is cast in durable brass and can be deck mounted.
 Smart and minimal, its chrome polish is sure to make it attractive along with the other brassware.
-Made from fine quality material, it is suitable for use with medium and high water pressure systems.
-Needs a minimum water pressure of 0.5 bar for efficient working and come with a ten years guarantee.
+Made from fine quality material, it is suitable for medium and high water pressure systems.
+It needs a minimum water pressure of 0.5 bar for efficient working and comes with a ten years guarantee.